 A decent connection is a must.
 It doesn’t matter what you are using the internet for —– if it doesn’t work when you want it to work, then you’re not getting value for money.
 There are a lot of factors involved in getting a good connection, and some (like the number of people online in your area) you just can’t control.
-But you can help make the connection better by using modern modems with a modern connection.
+But you can help make the connection better by using modern modems which give you a better connection.
 This means you need an NBN connection, preferably on the NBN 20 tier.
 Or at the very least, an ADSL2+ connection that’s close to an exchange.
 Anything less and you will experience a slow connection.

 A reasonable data cap